Optical Coherence Tomography Applications in Cardiac Electrophysiology

 - Development of image processing algorithms to quantify myofiber orientation and correlate the orientation to action potential propagation properties

-Translation of Optical Coherence Tomography (OCT) for Anatomical Substrate Guided Radiofrequency Ablation (RFA) Therapy
+Translation of Optical Coherence Tomography (OCT) and Near Infrared Spectroscopy Substrate Guided Radiofrequency Ablation (RFA) Therapy

 - Development of image processing algorithms to assess energy delivery to the myocardium by radiofrequency ablation by analysis of optical coherence tomography images